Ishum: Character

 No pictorial representations of Ishum have been identified, and it is uncertain if any specific symbol served as his attribute.
-However, it is possible he was associated with torches.
+However, based on textual sources it is considered possible that he was associated with torches.

 Worship

 The oldest evidence for the worship of Ishum are theophoric names, already attested in sources from the Early Dynastic period.
 They are common in sources from the Ur III period, and retained popularity through the later periods of Mesopotamian history.
-He is also common in inscriptions on cylinder seals.
-According to Dietz-Otto Edzard, Ishum's popularity in these two types of displays of personal devotion can be compared to that of major gods of the Mesopotamian pantheon.
-Ishum's importance grew further in the neo-Assyrian period, possibly because his character made him a suitable deity in times of political instability and war.
+He is also common in inscriptions on cylinder seals, and according to Dietz Otto Edzard, Ishum's popularity in these two types of displays of personal devotion can be compared to that of major gods of the Mesopotamian pantheon.
+Ishum's importance grew further in the Neo-Assyrian period, possibly because his character made him a suitable deity in times of political instability and war.

 According to a Middle Babylonian metrological text, a shrine of Ishum existed in Nippur.
 He was also worshiped in Tarbiṣu in Assyria, where he received offerings alongside Nergal and Laṣ.